WhimsicalWill/AccessibleRL/SAC/README.md

 The three networks are updated in the learn function, but keep in mind that the order that they are updated is arbitrary and inconsequential.
 This implementation updates the `value` network, `actor`, and then finally the `critic`

-The `value` networks loss is formulated as the Mean Squared Error (MSE) between the `value` networks prediction of the state values and the `value_target` which approximates the expected value of the states plus the `entropy regularization`.
+The `value` network's loss is formulated as the Mean Squared Error (MSE) between the `value` network's prediction of the state values and the `value_target` which approximates the expected value of the states plus the `entropy regularization`.
 A gradient step is taken in the space of the `value` networks parameters in order to minimize this MSE loss.

 For its update, the `actor` uses the minimum value of both critics as a proxy that tells it which parts of the environment are high value.
 We feed our actor model's action into both `critic` networks, and maximize the minimum value of the two networks plus the actor's bonus for acting with higher uncertainty.
 Then we take  take a gradient step in the direction that maximizes this metric across the whole batch of transitions.

 The `critic` loss is formulated as the MSE between the critic's predictions and the One-step TD Targets.
-This TD Target uses the `target_value` network output to construct the target.
+These TD Targets are computed as the next-step reward added to the discounted `target_value` network's value prediction of the next state.
 A gradient step is taken in the direction that minimizes this loss across the whole batch of transitions.

-One step TD targets are computed for each transition.
-The target is computed as the reward added to the discounted `target_value` network's value prediction of the next state.

 Then we update our `target_value` network which lags behind the actual `value` network.
 This is implemented by taking an `exponentially weighted average` of the past parameters of the `value` network.

 # Other Information